avi-rn/trello/README.md

 # Trello.py

 Trello.py is a command line interface (CLI) python script to create cards for trello.com boards.
-I estimate it took around 4 hours to work on this.

 # Environment Variables